 A huge step forward for girls’ rights

-After 3 years of campaigning, Plan International is thrilled to announce that girls in Guatemala finally have legal protection from becoming child brides!
+After 3 years of campaigning, Plan International was thrilled to announce that girls in Guatemala finally had legal protection from becoming child brides!

 In August 2015, Guatemala’s National Congress approved a law establishing 18 as the minimum age for marriage – for both women and men.

 The previous law had allowed girls to get married at 14 years old and boys at 16 and between 2009 and 2013 more than 80,000 girls under 18 got married – the majority to men triple their age.

 “When I heard that they had approved the new law, I felt so much happiness because I had helped make it happen.
 I collected signatures and was part of a team of people who had brought about the change.
 I feel so proud!” says Mayra.

 With the minimum age for marriage increased, girls will be better protected against sexual abuse, teen pregnancies, trafficking, and physical and emotional violence.